Balasana – Child’s Pose: Coming Home

 In a culture where constant activity and the “no pain, no gain” philosophy is the norm, slowing down and resting in a comfortable pose can actually be quite uncomfortable psychologically.
 How can a yoga pose that feels so good possibly be good for us?

-I’d like to pose a different question: Do we really need to conquer our bodies by force in order to be healthy?
-I propose a different idea: that we practice balance by treating our bodies with care and respect, that we create a partnership of harmony, where we neither deplete ourselves with constant activity nor fall into inertia when we’ve worn ourselves out.
+I want to pose a different question: Do we need to forcefully conquer our bodies to be healthy?
+I propose a different idea: that we practice balance by treating our bodies with care and respect and create a partnership of harmony, where we neither deplete ourselves with constant activity nor fall into inertia when we’ve worn ourselves out.

 Balasana is good for us precisely because it feels good.
 Child’s Pose mirrors the fetal position, the pose of ultimate comfort and security.
 In Balasana, our back expands and provides a protective shell for our delicate vital organs, which rest in relative calm on our thighs.
 Resting the forehead on the floor further quiets the mind.

 The result is a slowing of the breath and brain activity.
-Balasana is the perfect foil for an active yoga practice and an active life.
+Balasana is the perfect foil for an active yoga practice and life.
 In Balasana, we come home.

 Practice Steps for Child’s Pose